From handwriting to hair washing – Sensory processing to school, it’s ALL here in our book series!

 Many people struggle with sensory processing difficulties.
 Regulating emotions, knowing when to eat, drink, go to the toilet, and feeling your breathing and heart rate all depend on our internal awareness.
 Interoception is critical to feel and understand what is going on inside of your body.
 However, when someone has difficulty processing interoception, knowledge of emotions and regulation of basic body functions can be interrupted causing great frustration.
 This book contains all you need to know about interoception including the most recent research.
 Easy to read explanations followed by helpful ideas you can use immediately after reading, make the book an invaluable addition to your collection.
 Each activity is carefully chosen for both adults and children and will counteract poor interoceptive awareness.

 - Introducing the new ‘ORGAN FRIENDS’ characters to help your child learn about feelings, emotions, and body sensations.

 THE resource for treatment activities that impact the vestibular system.
 Activities with and without suspension equipment are included!

 Optimal function of our bodies occurs when our sensory and motor systems are strong and able to adapt to the demands of the environment.
 Today’s children often struggle with fidgeting, decreased attention, and immature motor patterns which manifest themselves through frustration and behavior issues.
 When our body’s systems are not integrated to form a strong foundation, difficulties in many areas occur.

-PACKED with activities to help children.
+PACKED with activities to help children and contains a helpful movement and vision assessment.
 Perfect for every OT clinician!